Shadow-Blades/Task---Manager2/README.md

 Task Manager 2
 Task Manager 2 is a web-based application designed for efficient task management, built primarily with JavaScript and TypeScript.
-This project allows users to create, organize, track, and manage their tasks seamlessly through a user-friendly interface.
+This project allows users to create, organize, track, and manage their tasks with ease.

 Table of Contents
 Features